TheDeanLab/navigate/docs/source/beginner.rst

 Acquiring a z-stack
 =================

 #.
-Using the :guilabel:`Channel checkbox` in the :guilabel:`Channel Settings` section, under the :guilabel:`Channels` tab, select the desired laser for imaging.
+Using the :guilabel:`Channels` in the :guilabel:`Channel Settings` section, under the :guilabel:`Channels` tab, select the desired laser for imaging.
 #.
 Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
    Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Using the :guilabel:`Stage Control`, go to the desired start z-position in the sample.